Volt Europa: Germany

 Volt Germany (Volt Deutschland) became a registered political party in Germany in 2018, allowing it to compete in German elections.
 Volt Germany's basic programme is based upon a policies proposal, which is also fundamental for Volt Europa.
 The German branch's initial focus was the five "challenges" of "an intelligent state, social equality, economic renaissance, politically active citizenship" and "global balance".
 It also seeks to implement an overarching policy of transnational EU reform in accordance with the programmes of both Volt Germany and Volt Europa.
-Volt Germany's programme for the 2019 European elections 2019 was identical to that of all other European sections.
+Volt Germany's programme for the 2019 European elections was identical to that of all other European sections.
 It was adopted as the "Amsterdam Declaration" by all Volt sections in October 2018.

 In the 2019 European Election, Volt Germany received 248,824 votes, 0.7% of the total votes in Germany.
 As a result, Volt Germany's leading candidate Damian Boeselager won one of Germany's 96 seats in the European Parliament.

 Volt Germany has won individual seats on a number of city councils.
 In local elections occurring the same day as the European Elections in 2019, Volt received 1.2% of the votes for the election to the City Council in Mainz, winning 1 seat.
 In Bavaria's 2020 local elections, the party won one seat each in Bamberg and Munich.
 In Munich, Volt subsequently became part of the governing coalition with the Social Democrats.
 Later that year, the party won seats on the city councils of Cologne, Bonn, Aachen, Siegen, Münster, Düsseldorf, and Paderborn.
 Volt was particularly strong in Cologne and Bonn, where it received around 5% of the votes, resulting in four and three seats, respectively.
 The party also won seats in Darmstadt, Frankfurt, Wiesbaden, Fulda, and Heusenstamm in the 2021 Hessian local elections.
 The 6.5% vote share in Darmstadt, to win five of the 71 seats, was the party's best ever result in a German council.

 In the 2024 European Election, Volt Germany received 1,023,161 votes (2.6%), translating to three seats in the European Parliament.
 The MEPs elected were Damian Boeselager, Nela Riehl and Kai Tegethoff.

 Greece

 Volt Greece (Βολτ Ελλάδας) was founded in 2018.
 In July 2022, the group elected its first executive secretariat and an ethics committee, which were tasked with preparing its establishment as a party.
 On 4 October 2022, the party was officially registered, becoming the 18th registered party of Volt Europa.
-In December 2022, Volt founded the new political alliance Green & Purple (ΠΡΑΣΙΝΟ & ΜΩΒ) together with the parties Ikologi Prasini, Pirate Party of Greece, Greens – Solidarity, Greek Party for the Animals and the ecofeminist movement Kyklos.
+In December 2022, Volt founded the new political alliance Green & Purple (ΠΡΑΣΙΝΟ & ΜΩΒ) together with the parties Ecologist Greens, Pirate Party of Greece, Greens – Solidarity, Greek Party for the Animals and the ecofeminist movement Kyklos.
 The party held its founding congress in Athens on 11 and 12 March 2023.
 However, the Green & Purple alliance was barred from participating in the May 2023 legislative election by the Supreme Court of Greece due to its late submission of relevant forms.
 In the June 2023 election, the alliance received 0.3% of the national vote.